dreamerleague/learngit/readme.txt

 try to use in my own way.
 manually.
-try to understand how stage works. git tracks changes.
+try to understand how stage works. git tracks changes and simple.
-Creating a new branch is quick.